BitcoinMini/Gorilla/README.md

 ##The Bitcoin Mini
 Gorilla is designed to run on the Bitcoin Mini.
 Every piece of software was chosen for it's small and powerful nature to reduce the overall footprint of the Mini while keeping it fast and effienct.

-All Minis come with [Arch Linux](https://www.archlinux.org/) as it's operating system and Bitcoin Core installed with the approximately 52GB of blockchain data downloaded.
+All Minis come with [Arch Linux](https://www.archlinux.org/) as it's operating system and Bitcoin Core installed with the approximately 55GB of blockchain data downloaded and indexed for each installation.

 ###Contributors